-Overcoming Obstacle by Muscling Through Them
+Overcoming Obstacles by Muscling Through Them

 Lou Ferrigno on the 40th anniversary of The Incredible Hulk